Skip to main content Skip to navigation

 Exam timetable

 MSc examinationsLink opens in a new window normally take place in January (Microeconomics and Macroeconomics modules) and weeks three and four of the Summer Term (Quantitative Methods: Econometrics and optional modules).
-Resit examinations take place in September.
+Resit examinations take place in August/September.
 Exams for modules run by other departments may be scheduled at other times.

-Good practice in online exams
+Good practice in exams

-To maximise your chances of success in an online examination, there are a number of things that you must do:
+To maximise your chances of success in an examination, there are a number of things that you must do:

 • Familiarise yourself with the instructions for each of your examinations and ensure that you follow them when completing your exam paper.